 The following chart is a compilation of injuries as they occurred in 3 hour segments over the course of a year.

 One third of collisions occur between 6 a.m. and noon, with 50% happening from noon till 6 p.m. which might indicate too much sun and suds for clear riding judgement.
 17% of collisions happen from 6 p.m. to midnight, while the hours from midnight to 6 a.m. account for the rest at less than 3%.

 Types of Collisions:

-Shown here are the types of collisions for Garden Grove:
+Shown here are the types of collisions for Huntington Beach:

-Again, it would be wrong to to notice broadside collisions, with a predominate wrong way riding with the majority of collisions happening from noon to midnight by infering that riders are getting broadsided because they can’t be seen and drivers aren’t looking for traffic coming from the right.
+With almost half of injury collisions occurring due to riders riding “against the flow”, we see an almost perfect correlation to the expected outcome with 53% of riders being broadsided.
+Again, it would be wrong to to notice broadside collisions, with a predominate wrong way riding to infer that riders are getting broadsided because they aren’t where they’re expected to be, as drivers aren’t looking for traffic coming from the right.
 That would be just wrong so we won’t do it.